-The following are design requirements for generating units.
+The following are design requirements for generating units and their auxiliary systems for continuous uninterrupted operation while being subjected to off-nominal frequency and voltage excursions.
+The continuous uninterrupted operation is defined at the end of this clause.
 Network performance requirements are detailed in Section 2 of this Code.